top of page

 "An Erickson Propeller on the Farmington Canal,"

-The New Haven Morning Journal and Courier, dated Thursday, March 22, 1900 Read by Hon.
+Richard Reggie Smith Research/Editor Creative Commons Attribution (CC BY) 4.0 The New Haven Morning Journal and Courier, dated Thursday, March 22, 1900 Read by Hon.
 F. J. Kingsbury Before Historical Society.
 Hon.
 F. J. Kingsbury of Waterbury read an interesting paper entitled "An Erickson Propeller on the Farmington Canal," Monday night before a meeting of the New Haven Colony Historical Society.
-The paper was as follows: This boat was on the east side of the basin a few rods north of the road leading to Cheshire Center.
-I was a small boy at the time,
+The paper was as follows: This boat was on the east side of the basin a few rods

 Richard Smith